SuperTux/SuperTux.github.io/download.md

 SuperTux is no longer available on the Google Play Store as of February 3rd, 2025, because of a change requiring personal info about a maintainer be made public.

+You can download an APK for SuperTux v0.6.3 [directly](https://sourceforge.net/projects/libsdl-android/files/apk/SuperTux/SuperTux-0.6.3.23.apk/download).

 ### Other Downloads

 The official releases aren't the only available releases of SuperTux; Nightly Builds